 Web crawling application in eCommerce industry is established by gaining actionable insights that can be implemented in their own pricing decisions.
 Apart from promotions, sites are also interested in finding out details such as shipping times, number of sellers, availability, similar products (recommendations) etc. for identical products.

 For requirements where the number of products involved is rather large; we also perform incremental crawls, wherein sources are crawled relative to how frequently they’re updated.
 For instance, through our Machine Learning algorithm, we can determine if a product gets a review daily, weekly or monthly (on an average) and the crawler prioritizes the fetching process accordingly.

-Through web crawling, relevant data is delivered to companies by crawling the customer reviews and ratings on a site.
+Through web crawlers, relevant data is delivered to companies by scraping the customer reviews and ratings on a site.
 Apart from this, many forums are also treasure troves of sentiment data that can be extracted.
 Sometimes, prominent sellers on marketplace sites are interested in extracting reviews and ratings of their own products listed on those sites.
 One of our clients was a furniture company having an online sales channel on sites like Walmart.com and Amazon.com.
-The client wanted to receive reviews posted on their products, and PromptCloud.
+The client wanted to receive reviews posted on their products.

 Marketplace e-commerce websites have thousands of suppliers.
 Necessary information such as product descriptions, pricing, applying a markup %, images, and specifications needs to be pulled from the suppliers’ websites.
 The supplier might have feeds or an API, but mostly it is not the case.
 This is a gap that web scraping fills – by crawling the suppliers’ websites for specific product URLs or SKUs and extracting all the associated fields of a product listing.
 Doing this manually would cost several man-hours and isn’t really scalable.